beerose/proof-checker/README.md

   </p>

 Proof is written in linear notation where the nested proofs are separated with semicolon.
 Each of them can be either a single formula or a *frame*.
 A single formula must be possible to infer using reasoning rules and facts that were proven ealier in the proof.
-A frame is written in square braces and it consists a single fomrula -- its premise and a proof using that premise.
-We can consider following example as a part of some bigger proof:
+A frame is written in square braces and it consists a single fomrula — its premise and a proof using that premise.
+We can consider following example as a part of some bigger proof: **[A: A]**.
-<center>**[A: A]**</center>
 It stands for **assume A is true, then A**.
 We can infer A inside the frame due to its premise.
 And the conclusion would be **A => A**, which is the only information we can use in the next steps of the proof.
 We can no longer use previous assumption about **A** thus it was only avaliable inside the frame.

 ## Syntax